ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

     - Tree structure has changed so that the current node has a new right subtree
     - Which is why this algorithm works
   - Continue this until the current node is None

+## Binary Tree Zigzag Level Order Traversal

+Topics: _Binary Tree, BFS, DFS, Queue_

+- Original solution was just regular **template level order BFS** and reversing based on flag
+  - Can also use deque for temp list to appendleft or append
+- BFS with 1 loop
+  - Use a delimiter to separate levels and dequeues to append at beginning or end
+- DFS
+  - Uses **template level order DFS**
+  - Keep track of level and append to the correct level list
+  - These lists are actually deques to appendleft or append